fjfinch/dns-server-ansible/README.md

 # dns-server-ansible
 Ansible playbook to deploy and configure Pi-hole & Unbound containers.
 Tested on Ubuntu (x86 and ARM).

-Note: Make sure your device already obtained an IP address through DHCP.
-Internet access is required to install tools, and the network variables are used for the Pi-hole container and the netplan task.
+Note: Make sure your device already obtained an IP address.
+Internet access is required to install stuff, and the network variables are used for the Pi-hole container and the netplan task.
+If you've custom network configurations, disable the netplan task.
+Because this will - or override your config - or create conflicts.
+Just make sure your config has the dns server point to 127.0.0.1.
+So that your host also uses Pi-hole.

 ## Install & setup
 To use Ansible, a couple of tools are required: